Barracudas: A Locust Point Tavern

 1325 Key Highway, (410) 837-9903, littlehavanas.com

 A great spot to mingle with the yuppie just-off-work crowd in Fed Hill at happy hour, especially in the summertime.
-Cuban menu items—a crispy pressed Cuban sammy, pulled chicken breast—pepper the Tex-Mex-type menu.
+Cuban menu items—a crispy pressed Cuban sammy, pulled chicken breast—are peppered into the Tex-Mex-type menu.

 1444 Light St., (443) 449-7129, liv2eat.com

-A tiny, living room-like space, Liv2Eat recasts the mom-and-pop-run restaurant: Though a couple runs it, the menu and feel resembles that of a D.C. bar—classy and hip, not to mention top-notch.
+A newcomer to Light Street, Liv2Eat recasts the mom-and-pop-run restaurant: Though a couple runs it, the menu and feel resembles that of a D.C. bar—classy and hip.
 Order the cookies and milk for dessert.